acezen/Coursera-Algorithms/Assignment2_RandomizedQueues&Deques/README.md

 #### Implementation:
 Here is a special requirement that every iterator must have a mutully independent order.
 To exploit the extra linear memory of iterator, I choose to implement it in resizable array.
-To give a random order, I maintain an array of indecis and shuffle this array:
+To give a random order, I maintain an array of indices and shuffle this array:
 ```java
 private class RandomizesQueueIterator implements Iterator<Item> {
         private int[] indices;